Kazgul1987/Pathfinder-Ui_2/patchnotes.md

 ## Compatibility
 - Ready for 0.7.7 version.

+## v2.3.0
+- Change .png files to .webp for an Ui more light
+- add a background theme

 ## v2.2.4
 - Remove Orange color on gears. fix for Spontaneous Caster issue.